eagmon/eagmon.github.io/eran.md

 https://health.uconn.edu/molecular-biology-biophysics/) at the University of Connecticut Health Center.
 He is the primary developer of the [Vivarium Collective](https://vivarium-collective.github.io) -- a software ecosystem for modular, multiscale modeling in computational biology.
 This tool aims to enable labs to connect their data, models, and simulators to build more comprehensive models of cells.
-Eran's research involves developing leveraging advanced software methods, and combining multi-omics datasets with diverse modeling methods to generate multi-scale simulations.
+Eran's research involves leveraging advanced software methods, and combining multi-omics datasets with diverse modeling methods to generate multi-scale simulations.
 He is applying these approaches to build simulations of whole microbiomes that span molecular to multi-cellular scales.